mcp-read-only-grafana

 Environment Variables

-• GRAFANA_SESSION_<CONNECTION_NAME>: Session token (required)
+• GRAFANA_SESSION_<CONNECTION_NAME>: Session token (optional if API key provided)

 • GRAFANA_TIMEOUT_<CONNECTION_NAME>: Override timeout for specific connection